Watch Video >Keeseekoowenin Ojibway First Nation Migiziwazison Healing LodgeKeeseekoowenin Ojibway First Nation, MB

 Project Summary

-This emergency shelter project in Keeseekoowenin Ojibway First Nation will allow women and children looking to get out of abusive situations a place to seek refuge without having to travel far distances to get help.
-Multiple surrounding communities will also have access to the shelter and culturally appropriate healing programs for families trying to overcome violence or other situations that disrupt the well-being of the family and home.
-This project was built in partnership with Modular Building Solutions out of Winnipeg, Manitoba.
+This women’s shelter project in Keeseekoowenin Ojibway First Nation provides women and children with a safe place to seek refuge from abusive situations.
+The shelter allows families to access support close to home, without the need to travel long distances for help.
+In addition, women and children from surrounding communities can access the shelter and its culturally appropriate healing programs.
+These programs support families working to overcome violence and other challenges that affect the well-being of the home.

-The 8,728 square foot Women’s Shelter features multiple living quarters, a large common room, a cultural room, a childcare/playroom, a full kitchen and dining area, and multiple offices.
-The name “Migiziwazison” means bald eagle’s nest, which is featured in the vibrant mural in the north corridor.
+The 8,728-square-foot Women’s Shelter includes multiple living quarters and a large common room.
+It also features a cultural room, a childcare and playroom, a full kitchen and dining area, and several offices.
+The name Migiziwazison means “bald eagle’s nest.”
+A vibrant mural in the north corridor reflects this meaning and serves as a central design feature.

 Project Details